 Piaster coins: 20, 25, 50 and 1 Pound.

 Credit cards are used in most major hotels and shops.
-Travellers cheques are widely accepted, ATM machines are now everywhere.
+Travelers’ cheques are widely accepted, ATM machines are now everywhere.

 Drinks & Foods:

-Very big range of beer and alcoholic drinks is available at the hotels, cruises and nightclubs.
+A very big range of beer and alcoholic drinks is available at the hotels, cruises, and nightclubs.